Axway/amplify-central/content/en/docs/amplify_relnotes/20220330_serviceregistry_relnotes.md

 date: 2022-03-30
 ---

 The Service Registry is part of the Provider experience.
-The UI is an easy way to view all your API Services (Auto-discovered and manually registered) across all environments, so you can facilitate the adoption/re-use of the similar API Services in an Asset.
+The WebUI is an easy way to view all your API Services (Auto-discovered and manually registered) across all environments, so you can facilitate the adoption/re-use of the similar API Services in an Asset.
 The Topology view is another way to see the API Services per environment.

 ## New features and enhancements

 The following new features and enhancements are available in this update:

 * API Services across all environments can be viewed along with the API Service details.
-* API Services can be Filetered by Environment/Owner and Searched by Service Name across all environments.
+* API Services can be filtered by Environment / Owner and searched by Service Name across all environments.

 ## Fixed issues